-BSBI MapMate Data Entry Guidance (revised April 2023)
+BSBI Draft Data Entry Guidance

 The following guidance was developed, and thoroughly tried and tested by the BSBI.
 It was developed to help those digitising both recent and historical datasets.
-Although specifically written for MapMate, many of the same principles apply to other programmes.
+Although specifically written for MapMate the same principles apply to other programmes.